Seoul, South Korea

 Mid-Range Hotels

-1. L7 Myeongdong by LOTTE: Located in the bustling Myeongdong district, this stylish hotel offers modern rooms with city views, a rooftop terrace, and easy access to shopping and dining options.
+Hotel Skypark Central Myeongdong: Situated in the heart of Myeongdong, this hotel offers stylish rooms, a rooftop terrace, and easy access to shopping and dining options.
+Great value for the location.

 Luxury Accommodations